AgustDD/Floss/README.md

 ```
-In the hierarchical_contrastive_loss function, you can adjust the hyperparameters alpha, temporal_unit, beta, and f_weight to achieve the best performance.
+In the hierarchical_contrastive_loss function, you can adjust the hyperparameters alpha, beta, and f_weight to achieve the best performance.

 ## Miscellaneous